 What’s an API?

 API is short for Application Programming Interfaces.
 An API allows a developer to program automated functionality into a system.

 When a human is accessing WordPress via its administrative panel, they’re accessing a user interface.
 That is, you utilize the system through visible forms and use mouse clicks to navigate.

 If you wished to program another system to perform the same functionality, it’s difficult.
 However, Application Programming Interfaces were built for just this reason.

 What’s a REST API?

 REST stands for Representational State Transfer.
-That explains a lot, doesn’t it?
-In simple terms and with respect to API services on the web, REST simply means that you request information from a web address, and it sends information back, often in a machine-readable form.
+In simple terms, and with respect to API services on the web, REST simply means that you request information from a web address, and it sends information back, often in a machine-readable form.
 This response can then be used by other programs.

 Nicely built REST APIs offer you the opportunity to request both the format of the data as well as the information requested.

 Here’s a great example from freegeoip.net, a community-funded service that provides location data for a given domain or IP address: